Poyo-SSB/poyosu/readme.md

 In late 2017, a few months after I really began playing, I discovered a skin called [Project VOEZ](https://osu.ppy.sh/community/forums/topics/471776) by a user named -yuo-.
 This skin, though completely impractical to play with, looked super cool and was the inspiration for me starting this project.

 Over time, as I began to contribute to contribute to [osu!lazer](https://github.com/ppy/osu), I started to take inspiration from [flyte](https://twitter.com/_flyte), the mastermind behind [osu!lazer's design](http://osunext.tumblr.com).
 I'm not actually a designer, so the elements in this skin are completely disorganized and don't have a contiguous theme, but I tried my best to make it as consistent as possible.
-My goal with this skin was to balance the prettiness of Project VOEZ and the playability and readability of traditional skins, using lazer as a guidelines.
+My goal with this skin was to balance the prettiness of Project VOEZ and the playability and readability of traditional skins, using lazer as a guideline.

 ## How?